slexisvn/query_engine/docs/00-orientation/04-rows-columns-and-chunks.md

 ## Exercises

+### Understand

+A column contains [10, 20, 30, 40] and its selection vector is [1, 3].
+What are the two visible values, and what remains in storage?

+### Practice

-1. Reproduce the chunk boundaries.
+1. **Extend (optional).** Reproduce the chunk boundaries.
 Build 5,000 rows, hand them to `InMemoryRelation.fromRows`, and print `chunks.map(c => c.size)`.
 Then change `DEFAULT_CHUNK_SIZE` and confirm the boundaries move.

-2. Print `chunk.columns.map(c => c.constructor.name)` for a table with an integer and a string column.
+2. **Observe.** Print `chunk.columns.map(c => c.constructor.name)` for a table with an integer and a string column.
 Confirm you get `Column, DictionaryColumn`.

-3. Overflow a dictionary.
+3. **Extend (optional).** Overflow a dictionary.
 Append 70,000 distinct strings to a single `DictionaryColumn` and confirm the error.
 Find the constant that governs the limit, then explain why the message says *per chunk* — what does that imply about a table of a million distinct names?

-4. Set a selection vector by hand, read a value through `getValue`, then read the same index directly off the column with `get`.
+4. **Observe.** Set a selection vector by hand, read a value through `getValue`, then read the same index directly off the column with `get`.
 Explain the difference in one sentence.

-5. Estimate the memory for a 2,048-row chunk of TPC-H `ORDERS` — nine columns of mixed types.
+5. **Observe.** Estimate the memory for a 2,048-row chunk of TPC-H `ORDERS` — nine columns of mixed types.
 Then estimate the same data as an array of JavaScript objects.
-The ratio is the reason this chapter exists.
+State assumptions about string sizes and object layout; measure allocations if you need a ratio for a particular runtime.

+### Hints and expected observations

+The visible values are 20 and 40.
+The four stored values remain; the selection maps logical row positions to physical indices.

 ## Recap

 - Data is stored **column by column**, so an operator touches only the columns it needs.
 - A **`Column`** is a typed array plus a **null bitmap**; nulls occupy their slot in the data array and are recorded out of band.
 - Strings are usually **dictionary-encoded** — a `Uint16Array` of indices into a table of distinct values — which turns string comparison into integer comparison.
 The 16-bit index is a hard ceiling: past id 65,535 the column throws rather than falling back.
 - A **`DataChunk`** is a set of columns plus a size, and it is the unit that moves between operators.
-The default is **2,048 rows**, chosen to amortize per-chunk overhead while keeping the working set cache-resident.
+The default is **2,048 rows**, used to amortize per-chunk overhead.
+Cache fit also depends on row width, live columns, and hardware.
 - A **selection vector** lets a filter narrow a chunk without copying anything; `flatten` is where the engine finally materializes.

 That completes Part 0.
 Next: Part 1 starts at the beginning of the pipeline, [turning SQL text into tokens](../01-frontend/05-the-lexer.md).